-A tumor suppressor gene, or antioncogene, is a gene that protects a cell from one step on the path to become a tumor.
+A tumor suppressor gene, or antioncogene, is a gene that protects a cell from one step on the path to becoming a tumor.

-Currently no treatment has been proven to be 100% effective to destroy NF2 tumors or even simply stop all NF2 tumor growth in any individual; however several are in different stages of Clinical Trials of Chemotherapy type treatments.
-The goal with the Clinical Trial options is to treat all tumors at once and to date there have been a few options that have been found to have some success with certain tumor types and none of the options available works for everyone with NF2.
+Currently, no treatment has been proven to be one-hundred percent (100%) effective to destroy NF2 tumors or even simply stop all NF2 tumor growth in any individual; however several are in different stages of Clinical Trials of Chemotherapy type treatments.
+The goal with the Clinical Trial options is to treat all tumors at once, and to date, there have been a few options that have been found to have some success with certain tumor types and none of the options available works for everyone with NF2.

-The only primary method of treatment for NF2 tumors is different forms of Microsurgery (Traditional Surgery) including but not limited to complete or partial tumor removal.
+The only primary method of treatment for NF2 tumors is different forms of microsurgery (surgery) including but not limited to complete or partial tumor removal.
 The problem with any of the surgical options is it can typically only allow for treatment of one tumor at a time.
-This is a problem since it can take months to heal before another tumor can be addressed and individuals with NF2 might only have two tumors but it is not uncommon for people to have many more between the brain, spinal cord and body.
+Inability to treat more than one tumor is a problem since it can take months to heal before more tumors can get treatment.

-It is difficult to determine effectiveness of chemotherapy with a long standing disease where individuals would already have had several treatments of other sorts that could cause conflicting data (Example of Radiotherapy or Radiation Treatments).
-Other chemotherapies and radiation therapies alone would affect how an individual responds to a treatment.
+It is difficult to determine the effectiveness of chemotherapy with a long-standing disease where individuals would already have had several treatments of other sorts that could cause conflicting data (Example of Radiotherapy or Radiation Treatments).
+Other chemotherapies and radiation therapies alone would affect how an individual responds to treatment.
 [Fathi,2013]

-No treatment for NF2 has been found effective for all tumor types or this section would be labeled, The Cure and since treatments at best sometimes alter 1 tumor type, these treatments are called Targeted Tumor Therapies.
-Some of the treatments sometimes Schwannoma tumors in some individuals for a period of time and a trial to help treat Ependymoma has just been started which has not gone far enough into early stages to know if it has helped anyone at all.
+No treatment for NF2 has been found effective for all tumor types, or this section would be labeled, The Cure and since treatments at best sometimes alter one (1) tumor type, these treatments are called targeted tumor drug-therapies.
+Some of the treatments sometimes Schwannoma tumors in some individuals for a period and a trial to help treat Ependymoma has just been started which has not gone far enough into early stages to know if it has helped anyone at all.